-The debtor’s assets will be distributed to the creditors in the following order of priority:
+In bankruptcy proceedings, the debtor’s assets will be distributed to the creditors in the following order of priority:

-official receiver’s costs and expenses;
+Official Receiver’s costs and expenses;

-fees of the petitioning creditor and counsel’s fees as the court or the official receiver may prescribe;
+Fees of the petitioning creditor and counsel’s fees as the Court or the official receiver may prescribe;

-any other debts.
+Any other debts.

-c) Creditors who under the law or contract are entitled to receive repayment only after other creditors have received repayment in full; and
+C. Creditors who under the law or contract are only entitled to receive repayment after other creditors have received repayment in full; and

-d) A creditor who is a spouseof the debtor.
+D. A creditor who is a spouse of the debtor.